Clear Skies

 Partners

-HGI Counseling, a non-profit organization that offers low cost services to individuals and families in the Greater Houston area.
-I see most of my sliding scale clients through HGI and I strongly support their mission to make mental health services accessible.
-Please contact HGI Counseling to request affordable care and if you'd like to receive my services at a sliding scale rate, please request to be put on my waitlist.
+• HGI Counseling, a non-profit organization that offers low cost services to individuals and families in the Greater Houston area.
+I offer services through HGI and I strongly support their mission to make mental health services accessible.
+Please contact HGI Counseling to request affordable care.

-Healing Conversations, a private practice created by Jacqueline Smith, a celebrated therapist in the mental health field.
+• Healing Conversations, a private practice created by Jacqueline Smith, a celebrated therapist in the mental health field.
 Healing Conversations provides a wide range of counseling services to individuals, couples, and families.
 They serve a diverse clientele and accept most major insurances.
-At a future date, I will be accepting insurance through this partner.
 Please reach out to Healing Conversations to find out more information.

 Contact